The COVID-19 pandemic left quite an impact on the field service management (FSM) industry.

 The Internet of things has become a connecting bridge between the customers and service providers.
 Technology is in a complete transitional phase of making things online.
 This transition has enabled: customer convenience, increased productivity, proactive maintenance, and an increase in revenue.

-Nevertheless, certain FSM businesses are critical about taking that next step.
+Nevertheless, certain FSM businesses are reluctant to take that next step.
 For those very few people, I would suggest you check out Zuper’s free trial option to get a different idea about the software.